 The British School of Bucharest Innovation Hub is unique to our school and provides students with real-life experiences.
 It promotes innovation in school by bringing together Design and Technology, Mathematics, Physics and other disciplines from classroom learning into a practical, hands-on course.
 Established in 2016, the Innovation Hub has now evolved to offer both a beginner’s alternative for new pupils and an advanced course for older members.

-To enhance innovation in school for students, we also teach several high-calibre extra-curricular courses in the Innovation Hub, as part of the After-school Club Programme.
-As an example, our popular course gives students a fantastic opportunity to strive to produce the best single-seat electric vehicle from scratch, embodying the spirit of both teamwork and competition.
-Utilising professional-grade tools available in the Innovation Hub at school, students mostly craft in metal but also learn to use any material that suits their needs, from plastic to wood and fabrics, using lathes, mills, CNC routers and conventional hand tools.
+To enhance innovation in school for students, we also teach several high-caliber extra-curricular courses in the Innovation Hub, as part of the After-school Club Programme.
+As an example, our popular course Project Zephyr gives students a fantastic opportunity to strive to produce the best electric vehicle from scratch, embodying the spirit of both teamwork and competition.
+Utilising more professional-grade tools available in the Innovation Hub at school, students craft in metal, plastic, wood, fabrics and many more, learning to use any material that suit their needs using lathes, mills, CNC routers and conventional hand tools.

 ‘How hard can it be?’”